-During 2020, the existing policies and procedures within the company were revised in accordance with the legislative changes and business objectives.
+During 2021, the existing policies and procedures within the company were reviewed in accordance with the legislative changes and business objectives.
+Also, the Remuneration Policy the Solvency report was mentioned as a determining factor in the calculation of the variable remuneration.